PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 = m_vertexIndex + 3;
 ```

-which corresponds to the `BuildOrder` lookup table's comment I added
+which corresponds to the comment in the `Vertices` lookup table

 ```cs
     // 0 1 2 2 1 3 <- triangle order per side